Replace a Section of Split Rail Fence

 Replace a split rail fence

-Photo 1: Dig alongside the split rail fence post
+Photo 2: Remove the old split rail

 Split rail fences are sturdy and long lasting, but occasionally pieces need to be replaced because they’re broken or rotted.
 Rails and posts are available in stock or can be ordered at lumberyards and home centers.